-DOM

-#24 and 25
+DOM #24 and 25

 This month I am passing along two diskettes from the International Apple Corp.
 There is an educational diskette (#24) and a machine language diskette (#25).
 The "education" disk is full of games/learning activities for young children and the "machine language" disk has many utilities and tutorials on the use of machine language programming.
-Because of the inherent structure of the disks, I was not put Mini'app'les able to the usual introduction and menu programs on these disks.
-However, there are good menu programs and introductions on each disk.
+Because of the inherent structure of the disks, I was not put Mini'app'les able to the usua1 introduction and menu programs on these disks.
+However, there are good menu programs introductions on each disk.

-The educational disk DOM #24 contains a very wonderful hello display in hi-res graphics that may well be worth the price of the disk.
-After that display it goes into menu/explanation routine for selecting which program to run.
-The games are rather simple drill type games, but with innovative graphics to entertain children.
+The educational disk DOM #24 contains a very wonderful hello display in hi-res graphics that may well be worth the price of the disk. it After that display goes into а menu/explanation routine for selecting which The games are rather simple program to run. drill type games, but with innovative graphics to entertain children.
 Don't let my use of the term "simple drill" keep you from seeing these games.
-All the games have been compiled using the GALFO compiler and run like lightning.
+All the games have been compiled the GALFO1 compiler and run using like lightning.
 ONE NOTE: the menu states that you can use the <ESC> key to get out of the games and back to the menu, but several of the games just exit to BASIC and then need rebooting to recover the menu.

-DOM #25 is the I.A.C. release of the Loyal Ontario Group Interested in Computer (L.O.G.I.C.) machine language disk.
-It features a binary entry program, the MASM and mini assemblers, a couple of nice tutorials on machine language programming and use of the assemblers and some other basic utilities disassembler and including a a memory dump/interpreter.
+DOM #25 is the I.A.C. release of the Loyal Ontario Group Interested Computer in (L.O.G.I.C.) machine language disk.
+It features a binary entry program, the MASM and mini assemblers, a couple of nice tutorials on machine language programming and use of the assemblers and some other basic utilities a disassembler including and a memory dump/interpreter.
 Each program has a tutorial or instruction program so use of the package should be fairly easy.
 Anyone interested in machine language programming should have this disk!